johanneswilm/django-rest-project/README.md

 1. Expand the consumer project.
 Create views for individual users and create links to them from the overview/index page.

 2. Expand the provider project.
 Create your own models and serializers.
 Then make them available through the consumer project.

+3. Add an interface and methods to modify fields on an existing model instance, create new model instances or delete existing ones.